wandmagic/grc/README.md

 ### Node IDs

-Node IDs are flexible and can be any string.
-We recommend using descriptive IDs that reflect the entity they represent (e.g., "john-doe" for a person, "web-server" for a system component).
+Node IDs should be globally unique across all nodes in a bundle.
+We recommend using ShortUUID format (~22 character encoded UUID, e.g., 'keATt6KQsAVXDUbZcRdg6i') for database compatibility and to ensure uniqueness.

+All nodes have an optional `name` field that can be used for human-readable identification.
+When migrating from descriptive IDs to ShortUUIDs, the original descriptive ID (e.g., "john-doe", "web-server") can be preserved in this field.

 ### Link Types